Politics BA Honours

 Credit Level 5

-Students on this course have the opportunity to spend one optional year abroad.
-You may complete a work or volunteering placement, both of which provide valuable opportunities to boost your employability and ground your studies in an experiential setting.
+If you go abroad, you may complete a work or volunteering placement, both of which provide valuable opportunities to boost your employability and ground your studies in an experiential setting.
 You may also undertake a study placement at one of our university partners.
 You can also undertake a combination of both study and work.

 In the third year, you will be able to engage with a range of both theory-based and policy-related topics, including equality, justice and citizenship, radical democracy, gender politics, digital politics, and political psychology.
 You will also be able to tailor your degree to a more 'academic' pathway or a more 'professional' pathway, completing either a traditional academic dissertation or a professionally-oriented research report.